04

 • Mobility: How simple and convenient is assembly and transportation of the table?
 With how much time for dismounting and reassembling it do you have to calculate?
 Which transport boxes or flight cases are available?

-• Integrated PC: If you’re looking for attractive graphic effects and long‑lasting and sustainable (in terms of upgrade-able) technology, the decision for a high-performance gaming PC with dedicated graphic board and SSD hard disk is the right choice.
-Caution: smaller PCs integrated into the display screen usually are incapable of ensuring smooth and fluent multi-user interaction.
+• Integrated PC: If you’re looking for attractive graphical effects and long-lasting, future-proof (in terms of upgradeability) technology, a high-performance gaming PC with a dedicated graphics card and SSD hard drive is the way to go.
+Beware: smaller PCs integrated into the display are usually not able to provide smooth and fluid multi-user interaction.

-• Warranty: How extensive is the legally required warranty, and what additional guarantee does the provider give beyond that?
+• Warranty: How extensive is the statutory warranty and what additional warranty does the supplier offer?

 Tip: A size of 55’’ is generally considered the most convenient and “natural”.
-Due to its optimal price-performance ratio (“value for money”), this currently is the standard size for most multi-touch tables on offer.
+Due to its optimal price-performance ratio (“value for money”), this is the standard size for most multi-touch tables.
 Common sizes are:

 • 43’’ (1,08 m display size): suitable for 1 or 2 active simultaneous users